 LOCATION: One half mile north of state route 146 at the Union/Johnson County line

-SPECIES: Deer, Turkey, Waterfowl, Squirrel, Raccoon
+MOST PREVALENT GAME SPECIES: Deer, Wild Turkey, Waterfowl, Squirrel, Raccoon

 - It is unlawful to drive deer, or participate in a deer drive, on all Department

 owned or managed properties during all deer seasons.